 According to ABCO Products, the NaturaYarn mop head eliminates the greenhouse gas impacts associated with extracting virgin materials for plastic textile production; the product eliminates the use of additional agrochemicals, water consumption, and disruption to habitats associated with growing and harvesting additional virgin cotton; and this product establishes a circular supply chain by increasing the value of and demand for post-industrial apparel scraps.

-Green Seal is seeking your feedback on the innovation criteria doument, including innovation claims,impact analysis, and certification requirements for this product.
-We invite all members of our stakeholder community and the general public to submit comments by email to email@example.com.
+Green Seal is seeking your feedback on the innovation criteria document, including innovation claims, impact analysis, and certification requirements for this product.
+We invite all members of our stakeholder community and the general public to submit comments.
 Feedback will be accepted through 11:59PM ET on May 7, 2020.